CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 If a spellbook is lost or destroyed, it may be recreated using the spells that the spellcaster has already prepared.
 Doing so requires a specially prepared spellbook (worth at least 100sp) and takes the same cost in time and materials as learning each spell anew.

 ## Magical Focus
 A magical focus is a device that aids a spellcaster in channeling and controlling their magic.
 This device must be easily seen, recognized and hand-held.
 It also takes up 1 inventory slot.

-While a caster has their magical focus in hand, they may re-roll a number of invocation dice equal to 1/3 their **Skill Bonus** (rounded up).

-Spellcasters also frequently inscribe [sigils](sigils.md) that they know into their focus so that they are immediately on-hand when casting spells.
+A spellcaster may inscribe a number of known [sigils](Sigils.md) into their Focus.
+This allows the inscribed sigils to count as being on-hand so long as the caster has their Focus in-hand.
+Additionally, and spells utilizing that sigil may be cast using d8s for the Invocation Dice instead of d6s.

 ### Replacing a Focus
-A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.
+A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 100sp worth of materials.

+### Inscribing Sigils
+It takes one day plus 50sp, to inscribe a sigil into a Magical Focus.

 ## Preparing Spells
 A spellcaster may only cast spells they have prepared.
 Cantrips are always prepared, so they can always be cast.
 Spells of Rank 1 or higher take time to prepare.
 A spellcasters may only prepare as many spells as their Skill Bonus plus their Intelligence Modifier.
-Preparing a spell takes 10 minutes times the spell's base rank.
+Preparing a spell takes 10 minutes times the spell's tier.
 Once a spell is prepared, it remains prepared until the caster chooses to replace it with a different spell or some event causes the mage to temporarily lose the spell.

+### Casting Unprepared Spells
+A spellcaster, so long as they have access to their spellbook, may cast unprepared spells using said spellbook.
+Doing so increases the casting time of the spell ten-fold, to a minimum of 10 minutes.

+*For example, a character wishing to cast [Augury](TierTwoSpells.md#augury) as an unprepared spell must have their spellbook on hand.
+Since the base casting time is 10 minutes, it will now take 100 minutes to cast the spell in this manner.*

 ## The Invocation Roll